Robozor-network/TALIR01/sw/dishp/README.md

  * `waitidle`: Wait and do not process subsequent commands until the dish finishes movements due to earlier commands.

-Axis coordinates are in unit of one hundreth of a degree.
+~~Axis coordinates are in unit of one hundreth of a degree~~ (wip).
 Times are UTC, in microseconds since the epoch.

 ## Homing Behaviour